 Privacy and data exploitation

 Any apps used for health purposes must adhere to certain data standards, including the Health Insurance Portability and Accountability Act (HIPAA).
 This ensures the security of any information shared through the app as well as the user’s privacy.
-If a substance use reduction app follows HIPAA guidelines, there should be a clear and easy-to-find statement outlining this, along with an explanation of how all their data is used and stored.
+If a substance use reduction app follows HIPAA guidelines, there should be a clear and easy-to-find statement outlining this, along with an explanation of how all its data is used and stored.
 Without these regulations, users have no way of knowing where their information will go.

 Many recovery apps do not fall under the regulations of the HIPAA guidelines, so users should avoid sharing personal identifying or health information on the app.
 Other privacy and data exploitation concerns are also possible, with some apps sharing user information with third parties.
 The use of cookies and personalized ads can also be a concern for app users, who are commonly built into free recovery apps.